SeriouslyInc/tylertate/works/_posts/2011-01-01-nutshell-designing-saas-crm-from-scratch.markdown

 I joined [Nutshell](http://nutshell.com) as lead designer just after the company was founded in late 2009.
 I was responsible for the initial user experience and visual design of the company's web app, iPhone app, and marketing website.
 We [launched the product](http://tylertate.com/blog/2010/11/18/nutshell-launches-in-nyc.html) in 2010.

 Why a new customer relationship management system?
-At the time, the market was domindated by expensize, complex solutions (Salesforce) on one end of the spectrum, and bare-bones products (Highrise) at the other end.
+At the time, the market was dominated by expensize, complex solutions (Salesforce) on one end of the spectrum, and bare-bones products (Highrise) at the other end.
 There wasn't a slick-but-powerful solution for medium-sized businesses.
 (See my blog post [A Bright New Future for CRM](http://tylertate.com/blog/2010/04/27/a-bright-new-future-for-crm.html).)

 ## Process